code-rhapsodie/cr_core_extra/README.md

 # eZ Platform core extra

-> Disclaimer: this bundle is experimental.
+> Disclaimer: this bundle is experimental and not maintained anymore.

 ## Command